kossyak/dpi/README.md

 ## Contribution
 Please follow the instructions:

-1. Open data.js file
+1. Fork the repo
-2. Make sure there is no entry with this code yet
+2. Clone your fork
-3. Click "Edit this File"
+3. Make changes to data.js file
-4. Add a new entry at the end of the array
+4. Commit the changes
-5. Click "Commit changes" → Commit directly to the main branch → "Commit changes"
+5. Send pull-request from your fork to the original repo

 ```js
   // data.js